On Air Now

-The Garbage singer has revealed that the legendary group played with her old band… but that she didn’t realise until a lot later!
+The Garbage singer realised that the legendary group played with her old band only years later!

-Shirley Manson of Garbage has revealed that the legendary Stone Roses once opened for her group… and she didn’t even realise it at the time.
+The legendary Stone Roses once opened for Garbage singer Shirley Manson's old group… and she didn’t even realise it at the time!

 “They're an amazing band and I still have so much love for them,” she said.
 “It wasn't until much, much later that somebody told me The Stone Roses had actually opened for my very first band – Goodbye Mr Mackenzie – but I had been completely unaware.”

 Goodbye Mr. Mackenzie - The Rattler (Official Video)